OpenConceptLab/ocl_omrs/README.md

     # This will extract all concepts
     ./manage.py extract_db

+    # normally run this to do full export, output to stdout:

+    ./manage.py extract_db --raw

+    # In addition if you need to create inputs to mapping import,
+    # use the --mapping argument, the mapping data will always
+    # write to a file called mapping.txt

+    ./manage.py extract_db --mapping
 ```

 ## Design Notes

-The `models.py1 file was created partially by scanning the mySQL schema, and the fixed up by hand.
+The `models.py` file was created partially by scanning the mySQL schema, and the fixed up by hand.
 Not all classes are fully mapped yet.